-Drag Race star Shangela teases Dancing With the Stars host over name mishap
+Drag Race star Shangela teases Dancing with the Stars host over name mishap

 “But my EYE reactions have me dying laughing over here!!!
 Trust me tho, this isn’t the worst my name has ever been butchered, and thanks to y’all’s votes, I’ll be there next week for Alfonso to try again!”

-After delivering an incredible Princess and the Frog-themed performance for Disney+ week, Shangela asked Ribeiro if he “learned her name” during the post-interview.
+After delivering an incredible Princess and the Frog-themed performance on the show’s latest episode, Shangela asked Ribeiro if he “learned her name” during the post-interview.

 “Well… Hello.
 Hello.
 Listen, I mean, yes.
 Okay.
 You got me before I got you,” the 51-year-old nervously replied.